 2 – Favorite Spots for Wild Camping in Kazakhstan

-Tuzbair Limestone Canyon – Wild Camp
+West Kazakhstan – Tuzbair Limestone Canyon – wild camp

 Why: Among the most gorgeous places we ever wild camped.
 Maybe we were lucky but it was dead silent – no breeze to disturb the overwhelming silence.
 No Wifi signal, no facilities.
 Just our Land Cruiser and we amidst a mind-blowing landscape.